-Agra records maximum temperature of 47.3 degrees Celsius as heatwave persists in parts of India
+Agra records temperature of 47.3 degrees Celsius as heatwave scorches parts of India

 A heatwave will persist in Vidarbha region of Maharashtra, western Uttar Pradesh, Madhya Pradesh, Punjab, Haryana-Chandigarh, Delhi and eastern Rajasthan till May 3, the weather department said.

-It had also forecast a heatwave in eastern Uttar Pradesh and Telangana between April 28 to May 1 and in Bihar, Jharkhand, Odisha, Chhattisgarh and gangetic West Bengal from April 28 and April 30 as well.
+It had also forecast a heatwave in eastern Uttar Pradesh and Telangana between April 28 to May 1 and in Bihar, Jharkhand, Odisha, Chhattisgarh and gangetic West Bengal on April 28 and April 30 as well.

 This year, March was the hottest month in 122 years since the India Meteorological Department started maintaining records.